odoo/documentation/odoo_sh/getting_started/builds.rst

    :align: center

 For each build, you can access the revision changes using the button with the Github icon.
-You can access the build database as the administrator using the *Connect* button.
+You can access the build's database as the administrator using the *Connect* button.
 Also, you can access the database with another user using the *Connect as* button, in the dropdown menu of the *Connect* button.